devanshmishra10/PseudoCode-for-Starve-free-Reader-Writer-Problem/README.md

   P(readersMutex);         // We will manipulate the readers counter

-  readers--;               // We are leaving, there is one less reader if (readers == 0)        // If there are no more readers currently reading...
+  readers--;               // Since We are leaving, there will be one less reader so decrement readers if (readers == 0)        // If there are no more readers currently reading...
-    V(accessMutex);        // ...release exclusive access to the resource
+    V(accessMutex);        // ...then release exclusive access to the resource

   V(readersMutex);         // We are done accessing the number of readers for now }